Terms and Conditions

 - All students receiving financial aid must maintain Satisfactory Academic Progress towards their degree.
 For more information, please visit the full SAP policy text.

 - Students who find it necessary to withdraw from the University are required to notify the Financial Aid Office.
-A "Return of Title IV Funds" calculation must be processed for students who withdraw and have received federal student aid, as the student may not retain aid they have not earned.
+A "Return of Title IV Funds" calculation must be processed for students who withdraw from all classes and have received federal student aid.
+Students may not keep aid they have not 'earned' from leaving school early.
 See the University Catalog for additional information on refunds and return of financial assistance.

 - Students who receive Cal Grant B Access awards will have these awards applied directly to tuition and fees.
 Students may request, in writing, to the Business Office if they would like this award given directly to them.
 In this case, a check will be available for pick up in the Business Office.
 If this request is made after funds have been applied to the student account, the request will apply only to future term amounts.
 This request must be made each academic year.
 Cal Grant B Access awards may not be distributed to a third party.